 All Inspection Requests require a minimum of 24 hours prior notice and the permit number

-(Per section 113.7 of the USBC, the Building Department has 2 working days to complete Inspections)
+Per section 113.7 of the USBC, the Building Department has 2 working days to complete Inspections.
+Note: inspection times CAN NOT be requested or scheduled

 - Footing (prior to pouring concrete: excavation is complete, reinforcement and grade stakes are installed)

-- Slab (prior to pouring concrete: reinforcement installed; any below slab insulation, plumbing or electrical installed and tested)
+- Slab and-or the placement of concrete (prior to pouring concrete: prep-work or forms installed; reinforcement installed; any below slab insulation, plumbing or electrical installed and tested)

 - Foundation/Floor joist/Projection (sill plate with anchor bolts & floor joists, prior to sub floor).